math-camp/course/README.md

 * Students in the [Masters in Computational Social Science](https://macss.uchicago.edu/)
     * Computational economists seeking to enroll in PhD courses in the Department of Economics should instead enroll in the Economics Doctoral Math Camp
     * All other incoming Computation students are expected to enroll in this math camp
-* [Masters of Arts Program in the Social Sciences](https://mapss.uchicago.edu/) and PhD students who have significant prior training and experience in mathematics and statistics and seek to complete the [Certificate in Computational Social Science](https://macss.uchicago.edu/content/certificate-current-students)
+* MA and PhD students in the social sciences who have significant prior training and experience in mathematics and statistics and seek to complete the [Certificate in Computational Social Science](https://macss.uchicago.edu/content/certificate-current-students)
 * Students looking for a slower-paced camp focused specifically on algebra, calculus, and probability should enroll in SOSC 30100 - Mathematics for Social Sciences.
 This two-week course runs from September 10-21 and makes no assumption of prior math/stats training.
 Those of you who struggle with the material of this course may switch after the first week to SOSC 30100.

 ## Grades